GamingLiamStudios/top-gg-voter/README.md

 # Top.gg Voter

-A bot written in selenium to automatically vote any bot on top.gg every 12 hours.
+A bot to automatically vote any bot on top.gg every 12 hours.

 ## Prequisites